 \subsection{Contributions}

 We make four primary contributions:

-\begin{enumerate} \item \textbf{Superhuman Framing Resistance.} We demonstrate instruction-tuned LLMs can exhibit 110--300$\times$ greater resistance to emotional manipulation than humans in rule-bound decisions (Cohen's $h = 0.003$ vs.\ $0.3$--$0.8$), with Bayes factor $\text{BF}_{01} = 109$ providing extreme evidence.
+\begin{enumerate} \item \textbf{Near-Zero Narrative Sensitivity.} We demonstrate aligned LLMs exhibit effect sizes roughly $100\times$ smaller than those typically reported for human framing effects in rule-bound decisions (Cohen's $h = 0.003$ vs.\ $0.3$--$0.8$ in analogous human contexts \citep{kuhberger1998influence,steblay2006making}), with Bayes factor $\text{BF}_{01} = 18.7$ (informed prior; $120$ via Bayesian Information Criterion [BIC]) providing strong-to-extreme evidence for the null.
 This is a counterintuitive positive capability finding, not merely a null result.